wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/exception-and-error-handling/includes/5-error-handling-level-three-level-four.md

-Errors during execution cause processes to come to a halt.
+Errors that occur while a process is running will cause it to come to a halt.
 Depending on their significance, such errors may adversely impact business continuity.
 Levels 3 and 4 are designed to assist users in properly identifying and facing such events.

 In this unit, you'll learn how to use the error handling capabilities of WinAutomation.

 ## Level 3 – Individual processes

-When an exception persists after exception handling levels 1 and 2, the process encounters an error, and its execution is interrupted.
+When an exception persists after exception handling levels 1 and 2, the process encounters an error, and it's interrupted.
 However, each process may respond differently to an error, using the third level of error handling, which affects each process individually.

 To access this capability, locate the process in question in the **WinAutomation Console**, and open its properties; from there, navigate to the **Error Handling** tab: